 Veterans Retraining Assistance Program (VRAP)

-If you are a new student who is a veteran or other eligible dependent who has never used your VA education benefits, you need to submit an application.
-You also need to complete an enrollment form.
+If you are a new student who is a veteran or other eligible dependent who has never used your VA education benefits, you need to submit an application with VA.
+You also need to complete an enrollment form for Miami Univerisity.

-If you previously received VA education benefits at another school, you must complete a Change of Program of Place of Training Form (Form 22-1995 for Veterans and Form 22-5495 for Survivors and Dependents of Veterans) and complete an enrollment form.
+If you previously received VA education benefits at another school, you must complete a Change of Program of Place of Training Form (Form 22-1995 for Veterans and Form 22-5495 for Survivors and Dependents of Veterans) and complete an enrollment form for Miami University.

 Previously Enrolled/Returning Veterans

-If you have previously applied with the Department of Veterans Affairs, you must complete an enrollment form.
+If you have previously applied with the Department of Veterans Affairs, you must complete an enrollment form for Miami University.
 If you need to notify the Office of the Registrar that you are returning, complete the Re-Enrollment Application.

 Post-9/11 GI Bill (Chapter 33)

 New and existing students who believe they are eligible for the Post-9/11 GI Bill (CH33) program must complete an online application with VA.
 The form requires that individuals currently eligible for another education benefit make an irrevocable choice between their existing program and the Post-9/11 GI Bill.
 You will then receive a letter (Certificate of Eligibility) from VA regarding your program eligibility.
 Once you receive this letter, you must submit a copy by postal mail or fax.

 If you do not submit the letter to Miami's student accounts office, cancellation of your classes for nonpayment cannot be prevented if your funds have not been received from the VA by the due date of your Bursar eBill.